 When the temperature hits 90 or hotter, I start looking for things to do indoors.
 Here are some fun indoor places to visit on hot summer days:

 31. Indoor activity centers

-Rather than call them what they are, kid-sized hamster climbing tubes, we’ll call these things climbing centers.
+Rather than call them what they are, kid-sized hamster climbing tubes, we’ll call these things indoor play areas.
 You’ll find awesome ones at the Kroc Center in South Omaha, Mahoney State Park’s Activity Center, and at a few fast food restaurants around Omaha, especially Chik-fil-A.

 32. Archery Games